rishikabajaj/Rogers_FullStack_Interview/README.md

 3. Modify the query to bring back the full collection of pageTemplate entries rather than the one entry only.

+**Steps done to return in angular code.**
+a.
+Removed the limit and fetched all the enteries of the file.

 ![Screenshot 2022-11-21 at 10 45 35 AM](https://user-images.githubusercontent.com/37467301/203201335-7ca60efc-a110-4b59-9ee1-54a491039448.png)

 ---------------------------------------------------------------------------------------------------------------------------------------------

 4. Transform the content into a line delimited JSON file where each line is a record of entry in this format:

+**Steps done to return in angular code.**
+a.
+Fetched all the data in the JSONObject and stringified it to make it JSON readable.
+b.
+Parsed the entire JSON to make the required changes as given in the question.
+c.
+Converted the JSON to string again and then used DOM Sanitizer to bypassSecurityURL and convert and encoded the data to make it file readable.
+d.
+Added a button in the HTML to click and download the file with the changes.

 ![Screenshot 2022-11-21 at 9 35 24 PM](https://user-images.githubusercontent.com/37467301/203207229-49df12ca-842a-4ee5-94e2-2c9f0420b8c8.png)